 | Total | €1,213-1,363 | €1,588-1,788 |

-Rent by Neighbourhood
+Rent by neighbourhood

 - Südvorstadt: €550-750.
-South of the centre with Karl-Liebknecht-Straße ("KarLi") — Leipzig's bar mile.
-Students, young professionals, great nightlife.
+South of the centre along Karl-Liebknecht-Straße ("KarLi"), Leipzig's bar mile.
+Students, young professionals, good nightlife.

-- Social contributions: ~20% of gross — pension (9.3%), health (8.55%), unemployment (1.3%), nursing care (2.3%)
+- Social contributions: ~20% of gross.
+Pension (9.3%), health (8.55%), unemployment (1.3%), nursing care (2.3%).

-- Income tax: Progressive rates from 14% to 42%.
-First €12,084/year is tax-free (Grundfreibetrag)
+- Income tax: progressive rates from 14% to 42%.
+The first €12,084/year is tax-free (Grundfreibetrag).

-- Solidaritätszuschlag: 5.5% of income tax, only for higher earners
+- Solidaritätszuschlag: 5.5% of income tax, only for higher earners.

-On a €3,000 gross salary: expect ~€2,037 net.
-On €4,000 gross: ~€2,590 net.
+On €3,000 gross, expect ~€2,037 net.
+On €4,000 gross, ~€2,590 net.

-Leipzig vs Berlin: Cost Comparison
+Leipzig vs Berlin: the cost gap

 | Expense | Leipzig | Berlin | Difference |